 We remain dedicated to providing care for all students within a safe and secure environment.
 The pastoral care of students at Investigator College is a multifaceted affair but, in the first instance, is the responsibility of the Home Group and Class Teachers.
-Investigator College is hosted across two complementary campuses consisting of five sub-schools.
+Investigator College consists of three sub-schools: Junior School, Middle School and Senior School.

 Pastoral Care Contacts